coderdj/kodiaq/source/options.rst

 input of these files and improper editing could break the DAQ.
 If you are fortunate it will break in a way that is obvious, if you are unlucky you might not even notice.
-Particularly the VME options are passed to the boards *directly as printed* in the .ini file.
-Improper setting of any of these options is very difficult to debug and there is rarely any reason to change them.
+Particularly the VME options are passed to the boards *directly as printed in the order they are printed* in the .ini file.
+Improper setting of any of these options is very difficult to debug.

-That said, read on for an explanation of the options available.
+That said, if you are a power user please read on for an explanation of the options available.

 General Syntax
 ----------------